bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.8.17* ** *- May 12, 2017*

+- Fixed a coverage area issue that only affected the Hawai'i Region, because it is the only Region that crosses the IDL.

 ***Version 2.8.16* ** *- May 10, 2017*

 - The NAWS dump will now no longer send unpublished meetings that don't have World IDs.